nelsoft-easyshop/yilinker-express-api/doc/content/header.md

 }
 ```

-First step would be to stringify the JSON object which would yield:
+First step will be to stringify the JSON object which will yield:

 `{"waybill_number":"WBEPH000100000014161","reference_number":"","waybill_status_name":"For verification","waybill_status_value":15}`